-how to make real hot chocolate before the spring really starts : grate or cut very dark (fair trade and organic) chocolate finely (I would of course recommend amnesty international extra dark 85% chocolate, I use 3 little squares of this for an expresso cup of milk) rinse pot and do not wipe, heat milk to near boiling point, take off the stove and add chocolate, stir in and then stir slowly over a very slow fire.
+how to make real hot chocolate before the spring really starts : grate or cut very dark (fair trade and organic) chocolate finely.
+I use 3 little squares for an expresso cup of milk.
+I rinse pot with water and do not wipe, heat milk to near boiling point, take off the stove and add chocolate, stir in and then stir slowly over a very slow fire.
 Create a satisfying foamy mousse by rolling the handle of the whisk between your two hands held very flat.
 Sweeten with a little honey, agave syrup or cane sugar.

 Better still add the hot milk to the chocolate that has been melted over boiling water (boil water, turn off, suspend pot with chocolate in above level of water) and then stir in and etc. as above.